donmccurdy/glTF-Transform/packages/docs/src/lib/pages/extensions.md

 ### Writing a custom extension

 Custom extensions must define a [Extension](/modules/core/classes/Extension) subclass, optionally implementing read/write operations.
 By convention, the name of this class is an uppercase adaptation of the full extension name, e.g. `ACME_particle_emitter` → ParticleEmitter.
 Authors of custom extensions are encouraged to follow the Khronos [extension naming guidelines](https://github.com/KhronosGroup/glTF/tree/main/extensions#naming), and to [reserve a prefix](https://github.com/KhronosGroup/glTF/blob/main/extensions/Prefixes.md) if necessary.
-However, glTF-Transform's implementation does not depend on any particular naming rules for classes or extensions.
+However, glTF Transform's implementation does not depend on any particular naming rules for classes or extensions.

 ```javascript
 class ParticleEmitter extends Extension {